quintus0505/Chili-QTrobot-Tutorials/README.md

 # Tutorials
-This repository contains a set of code samples and tutorial for programming [QTrobot by LuxAI S.A.](http://luxai.com/qtrobot-for-research/#hardware)
+This repository contains a set of code samples and tutorial for programming [QTrobot by LuxAI S.A.](http://luxai.com/qtrobot-for-research/#hardware).
+This repo is developed by yujun based on the official tutorial repo of [github](https://github.com/luxai-qtrobot) for creating QTCowriter, a conversational robot that can teach children handwriting

 ![QTrobot](doc/qtrobot.png)